Hearing Loss Claims

 This level of tinnitus is extremely rare and can be very painful both physically and psychologically, with sufferers reporting depression, an inability to concentrate on activities like driving or watching television.
 It affects every aspect of waking and sleeping life.

 Recent compensation payments for tinnitus have ranged from £2,500 to £35,000, while claimants for total deafness caused by a workplace accident have received up to £83,000, and over £100,000 for victims who have lost both hearing and speech.
-These amounts may not related to your particular injury so talk to our team of expert solicitors who can give you a more accurate idea of how much your claim could potentially be worth.
+These amounts may not related to your particular injury so talk to our panel of expert law firms who can give you a more accurate idea of how much your claim could potentially be worth.

 Claiming Compensation for Noise-Induced Hearing Loss (NIHL)